gtk2k/WebRTC_For_UnityWeb/README.md

 # WebRTC_For_UnityWeb
 This is a test implementation of video chat using WebRTC with Unity's Web.
-Only video communication is implemented; audio communication and DataChannel are not.
+Only video communication is implemented.
+audio communication and DataChannel are not.

 Unity version confirmed to work: 6.2